 Sadly, the time has also come to begin processing the once-in-a-lifetime experiences that the last 70 days have taken us on.
 We are sure that you will reflect on how amazing it was to have a chance to take a break from everything, learn about ourselves, but also prioritize time to experience and have gratitude for our own beautiful and historic culture and environment.

 *Each week there will be some designated free time so that you can catch up on email, laundry, rest, and explore independently with others in the group.

 **Pacific Discovery reserves the right to alter and/or change the order of the itinerary, the focus of the projects or the activities themselves due to dates, availability, and safety precautions.

-This gap year program is perfect for high school graduates, college students and graduates, and non-students, ideally 17-22 years old.
-Anyone with an average fitness level and an enthusiasm for the outdoors and new experiences will have a great time on this gap semester!
+Medium Activity Level: Anyone with an average fitness level and an enthusiasm for the outdoors and new experiences will have a great time on this gap semester!
 You will need to be prepared for some physical work during the volunteer projects on the program, like trail building or the removal of invasive plants.

-Be prepared to spend a fair amount of time out in nature.
-You will spend a lot of nights camping, staring at the camp fire, breathing in fresh air and stargazing the night away.
-Other times, you will spend nights in comfortable, clean hostels and lodges.
-Laundry and Wi-Fi facilities will be available most days, except during the weeks in the field on the volunteer projects and on expeditions.
+Your accommodation will vary from comfortable, clean hostels and lodges to camping outdoors.
+Laundry and Wi-Fi facilities will be available some days, except during the weeks in the field on the volunteer projects and on expeditions.
 Accommodation is diverse, comfortable and carefully chosen to fit our needs.

 Meals are fresh, tasty, healthy and varied.
 Special dietary requirements and vegetarians are catered for.
 Breakfast, lunch and dinner are included in the program cost.
 Any snacks are at an additional cost, which we recommend budgeting around $15 per day for.